How to have an unplugged wedding: copy 'n' paste wording and templates

 Unplugged wedding

 We want you to be able to really enjoy our wedding day, feeling truly present and in the moment with us.
 We've hired an amazing wedding photographer named _________ who will be capturing the way the wedding looks — and we're inviting each of you to sit back, relax, and just enjoy how the wedding feels.
 We're respectfully asking that everyone consider leaving all cameras and cell phones off.
-Of course we will happy to share our wedding photos with you afterward!
+Of course we will be happy to share our wedding photos with you afterward!

 You could include a short note in your programs: